Getting a Mortgage in Gibraltar

 Can I get 100% LTV mortgages in Gibraltar?

-In a nutshell, no. At least not directly.
-The maximum loan to value for purchase or re-mortgage is 80%.
+In a nutshell, no—at least not directly.
+The maximum loan-to-value for purchase or remortgage is 80%.

 Speak to an expert advisor about Gibraltar mortgages today

-If you’re wondering how to find a good mortgage for your Gibraltar property, speak to an expert mortgage broker.
+If you’re wondering how to find a good mortgage for your Gibraltar property, speak to an expert broker.
 Online Mortgage Advisor works with brokers who have helped dozens of expats and foreign nationals secure their best Gibraltar mortgage.

-The brokers we with work know where to find the most attractive interest rates and loan terms.
+The brokers we work with know where to find the most attractive interest rates and loan terms.

-Pete, an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
-With plenty of people needing help and few mortgage providers lending, Pete found great success in going the extra mile to find mortgages for people whom many others considered lost causes.
-The experience he gained, coupled with his love of helping people reach their goals, led him to establish Online Mortgage Advisor, with one clear vision – to help as many customers as possible get the right advice, regardless of need or background.
+Pete, a CeMAP-qualified mortgage advisor and an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
+With plenty of people needing help and few mortgage providers lending, Pete successfully went the extra mile to find mortgages for people whom many others considered lost causes.
+The experience he gained and his love of helping people reach their goals led him to establish Online Mortgage Advisor, with one clear vision – to help as many customers as possible get the right advice, regardless of need or background.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!